antihax/goesi/esi/docs/LocationApi.md

 > GetCharactersCharacterIdLocationOk GetCharactersCharacterIdLocation(ctx, characterId, optional)
 Get character location

 Information about the characters current location.
-Returns the current solar system id, and also the current station or structure ID if applicable.  ---  This route is cached for up to 5 seconds
+Returns the current solar system id, and also the current station or structure ID if applicable  ---  This route is cached for up to 5 seconds

 ### Required Parameters